arialdomartini/Back-End-Developer-Interview-Questions/README.md

 Back-End Developer Interview Questions
 ======================================

+I'm not a big fan of asking technical questions in job interviews: I'd rather prefer to sit together with candidates in front of some real code, facing a real problem, and have a full day of pair programming rotating with all the team members.
+Yet, some technical questions could be used to start a deep and nice conversation, and this can be useful to get a deeper knowledge of eachothers.

 This repo contains a number of back-end interview questions that can be used when vetting potential candidates.
 It is by no means recommended to use every single question here on the same candidate (that would take hours).
 Choosing a few items from this list should help you vet the intended skills you require.

 This project is admittedly inspired by [Front-end Job Interview Questions](https://github.com/darcyclarke/Front-end-Developer-Interview-Questions) by [@darcyclarke](https://github.com/darcyclarke)

 **Note:** Keep in mind that many of these questions are open ended and could lead to interesting discussions that tell you more about the person's capabilities than a straight answer would.
+Again, I stress that just asking question is hardly sufficient.
+Complete the interview with a long pair programming session with your candidates: it is one of the best opportunities to know eachothers' style and approach and to let candidates know some details about their future dayjob.

 ## <a name='toc'>Table of Contents</a>